-SAN DIEGO, Calif. - Four people were killed and at least 27 others were injured after a vessel overturned off the coast of San Diego during a suspected smuggling operation, officials said Sunday.
+SAN DIEGO, Calif. - Three people were killed and at least 27 others were injured after a vessel overturned off the coast of San Diego during a suspected smuggling operation, officials said Sunday.

 The incident happened just before 10 a.m. near the Cabrillo Monument in the Point Loma Peninsula, according to San Diego Fire-Rescue Department.